w3c/wai-intro-atag/content/social-media.md

 ### Everyone can Process Content at Their Own Pace

 <p><span class="persona">Persona: </span>
-  Nushi is a blind influencer with a lot of followers.
-He uses a screen reader that reads aloud the information on his screen.
+  Nushi is an influencer with reading disabilities.
+He uses tools to have text read aloud.
   </p>
 <div class="quotes">
   <ul>
     <li>
       <p><span class="issue">Problem: </span><span><q>
-        It takes a lot of time for me to search through the comments on my posts and skip to new comments.
+        When content refreshes too fast, I have problems to keep up-to-date.
       </q></span></p>
     </li>
     <li>
       <p><span class="issue">Works well: </span><span><q>
-        I can search through comments quickly using my screen reader so I can react and reply to followers easily.
+        I can decide when to have new content appear.
+This way I can read at my own pace and use tools to read content aloud if needed.
       </q></span></p>
     </li>
   </ul>
 </div>

-people who interact with social media tools have different abilities.
-Some read and process content in different ways.
-Different types of assistive technologies that people use need to be able to interact with your tool.
+People who use social media have different abilities like reading content at different paces.
+Your tool should allow them to decide how they want to process the new content that appears.

 ### The Tool Supports the Creation of Accessible Social Experiences